Everest Base Camp Trek by Road

 Day 04: Drive from Salleri to Tham Danda and trek to Paiya

 On the fourth day, you will drive from Salleri to Tham Danda and trek towards Paiya.
-The drive will take around 4 to 5 hours as you will cover a distance of approximately 50 kilometers.
+The drive will take 4 to 5 hours, covering approximately 50 kilometers.
 This beautiful place provides a clear view of Okhaldhunga headquarters, Rumjatar.

-This place is commercialization and modernization.
+This place is commercialized and modernized.
 On the lap of Tham Danda, there is “Sahid Park.”
-It is a park constructed in the memories of our brave martyrs.
-This place is also one of the major attractions of Tham Danda.
+It is a park constructed in the memories of our brave martyrs and is also one of the major attractions of Tham Danda.

-Here, you will get to enjoy the musical sound of the river flowing and birds chirping.
-You can enjoy local cuisine like Dal-Bhat, Thukpa, Waiwai, etc. here.
-You can walk through beautiful rhododendron forests.
-Enjoy the scenic views with local cuisine, and spend the night there.
+Here, you can enjoy the musical sound of the river flowing and birds chirping.
+You can also enjoy local cuisine like Dal-Bhat, Thukpa, Waiwai, etc., walk through beautiful rhododendron forests, enjoy scenic views with regional cuisine, and spend the night there.

 Multiple